Chart Color Schemes

 Infrastructure

-Throsby has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Throsby has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely impacting the area.
-Key projects include Moncrieff East Residential Estate, Harrison Town Centre Development, Throsby School, and Harrison Local Centre Expansion (Harrison 5 Precinct).
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 18 projects that could potentially impact this region.
+Notable projects include Moncrieff East Residential Estate, Harrison Town Centre Development, Throsby School, and Harrison Local Centre Expansion (Harrison 5 Precinct).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.